f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     Anything you might intellectually land on while the passion underneath remains will have no bearing on your actual sense of self, which you can indirectly gauge by seeing how much fear and resistance there is towards losing things you hold as dear and essential.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1n0fmdu/describing_the_experience_of_reality_without_the/ncomgu0/)** _2025-09-06 04:52:15_ *(in reply to a comment not included)*:

+    > As I understand (correct me if I'm wrong), the passion itself is in the citta, therefore I can't control it, at least not directly, while my only responsability is to make a choice by saying "yes" or "no" to the options offered by the citta, like a sort of switch that stands between the citta and the sense objects.

+    Correct.
+You can't "do" passion yourself (and many people know that from experience; they want to be passionate about or "love" something but can't if their citta doesn't go along).

+    > By doing this, isn't one reinforcing the idea of a hyper-controlling self which constantly watches and controls everything from above?
+Or is it a wrong way to see it?

+    No. The sense of self is not due to an intellectual conceiving of a certain entity but due to passion.
+Passion and the assumption of control are one and the same thing.
+Passion covers up the fact that all control, no matter its extent, is unreliable.

+    In other words, the assumption of control is due to the untamed citta, not due to some wrong intellectual notion.

 ---